Artificial womb: Children's Hospital of Philadelphia (USA)

+Colossal Biosciences (USA) & University of Melbourne (Australia)

+In 2021, a start-up company founded by Benn Lamm and George Church, Colossal Biosciences began research and development of artificial animal wombs to further de-extinction and conservation efforts for species such as the woolly mammoth and northern white rhinoceros.
+An artificial womb is also necessary in reviving a species with no suitable living surrogate species such as Steller's sea cow or sabre-tooth cats Colossal in collaboration with the University of Melbourne have also developed artificial marsupial pouches as part of their de-extinction project of the thylacine.
+In January 2025, Colossal and University of Melbourne claimed to have developed a prototype artificial marsupial womb that has reached mid-gestation of single-celled marsupial embryos in order to further the de-extinction of the thylacine, eliminating the need for fat-tailed dunnart surrogates.
+In addition, these technologies could be used for increasing populations of endangered marsupials such as Tasmanian devils or koalas.

-Eindhoven University of Technology (NL)
+Eindhoven University of Technology (Netherlands)

 Since 2016, researchers of TU/e and partners aim to develop an artificial womb, which is an adequate substitute for the protective environment of the maternal womb in case of premature birth, preventing health complications.
 The artificial womb and placenta will provide a natural environment for the baby with the goal to ease the transition to newborn life.
 The perinatal life support (PLS) system will be developed using breakthrough technology: a manikin will mimic the infant during testing and training, advanced monitoring and computational modeling will provide clinical guidance.

 The consortium of 3 European universities working on the project consists out of Aachen, Milaan and Eindhoven.
-In 2019 this consortium was granted a subsidy of 3 million euro, and a second grant of 10 million is in progress.
+In 2019 this consortium was granted a subsidy of 3 million euros, and a second grant of 10 million is in progress.

 Together, the PLS partners provide joint medical, engineering, and mathematical expertise to develop and validate the Perinatal Life Support system using breakthrough simulation technologies.
 The interdisciplinary consortium will push the development of these technologies forward and combine them to establish the first ex vivo fetal maturation system for clinical use.
 This project, coordinated by the Eindhoven University of Technology brings together world-leading experts in obstetrics, neonatology, industrial design, mathematical modelling, ex vivo organ support, and non-invasive fetal monitoring.
 This consortium is led by professor Frans van de Vosse and Professor and doctor Guid Oei. in 2020 the spin off Juno Perinatal Healthcare has been set up by engineers Jasmijn Kok and Lyla Kok, assuring valorisation of the research done.
 More information about the spin off can be found here;

 More information about the project of the technical universities and its researchers can be found here: